LucasDelfino92/morrowindsharp/internallogic.md

   - Hide/deactivate **Ttooth's Missing NPCs - Nolus.esp**.
 - [**True Scourge**](https://www.nexusmods.com/morrowind/mods/43294/) by R-Zero: makes the Scourge artifact behave more like its description in the game books.
 Now any summoned Daedra hit by this weapon gets instantly banished back to Oblivion.
   - Hide/deactivate **True_Scourge_zerosouls.esp**.
+- [**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother**](https://www.nexusmods.com/morrowind/mods/47598) by Gavrilo93: adds Dark Brotherhood armor to the members of the faction in Vvardenfell.

 ## NOTES